 “If you do not know, I am a veteran.
 People do not realize that a veteran is one step away from being homeless when we are discharged,” said Alderwoman Lewis.

-“Tiny” means a home that’s 240 square feet.
-And it isn’t just a home that VOW hopes to provide.
+“Tiny” means a home that is 240 square feet.
+And it is not just a home that VOW hopes to provide.
 They also want to include support services such as financial literacy classes and post-traumatic stress disorder support groups.
 But the project still has a ways to go.

 “Pretty much, we’re at the beginning stages of everything.
 We’ve got our architects drawing stuff on paper.
 We’re trying to drum up support right now,” said Tim Lawrence, chairman of the VOW board.

 Despite key city official’s support in Milwaukee, there are a number of steps that need to be taken for construction to begin.
 First, the city has to get approval from the Milwaukee Redevelopment Authority and Common Council to sell the land to VOW.
 If all goes according to plan, city officials hope that Veterans Outreach of Wisconsin will be able to break ground in 2020.